 Today I’m going to give you an overview of the TOP UX design agencies in 2020.
-I will introduce the top UX agencies here and shamelessly put our team on the list as well.
+I will introduce the top UX agency list here and shamelessly put our team on the list as well.
 Let’s jump right in and look at the top UX agencies list.

 The Top UX Agencies